Big Hounds and Little Hounds and Honorary Hounds

 Understandably fearful and skittish at first, this sweet, sensitive senior has settled into life at the Sanctuary, soaking up love like a thirsty doggy sponge, and eagerly emerging from her once-protective shell.
 She’s not only started to snuggle and wag her tail happily, but when she smiles, it’s as wide and warm as her limpid brown eyes, and literally lights up the room!
 She loves treats and wet food, is remarkably quiet, and sleeps soundly through the night.

-And yet, Lucy is both overweight and incontinent, with numerous mammary tumors on both sides of her body.
+Lucy was both overweight and incontinent, with numerous mammary tumors on both sides of her body.
 Thankfully, the X-rays taken as standard procedure when she first arrived showed no evidence of cancer or of any tumors spreading.
-At this point, there’s a 50% chance of the mammary tumors being benign, but she must get closer to her ideal weight and clear up her proteinuria before we make a decision about surgery.

-Unfortunately, though, she’s suffering from severe spinal spondylosis, a condition that makes her back extremely painful.
-Piroxicam is helping take the edge off her pain, but we intend to do more, while our highly experienced acupuncture vet has prescribed some herbal medicine to also help with the pain and improve her overall comfort.
+Unfortunately, though, she has severe spinal spondylosis, a condition that makes her back extremely painful and our highly experienced acupuncture vet has prescribed some herbal medicine to also help with the pain and improve her overall comfort.

 Elsie